a8jan/fujinet-pc/README.md

 ### Configure

-Visit http://localhost:8000 and configure serial port or enable SIO over Network for communication with Altirra Atari emulator.
+Visit http://localhost:8000 and configure Serial Port to communicate with real Atari or enable SIO over Network for communication with Altirra Atari emulator.

-For emulator option check details [here](https://github.com/FujiNetWIFI/fujinet-emulator-bridge).
+For emulator options check instructions [here](https://github.com/FujiNetWIFI/fujinet-emulator-bridge).
+Alternatively, [FujiNet-PC Launcher](https://github.com/a8jan/fujinet-pc-launcher) can be used.

 Connect SIO2PC/USB and boot the Atari from FujiNet.

-By default fujinet web interface is available on port 8000 listening on all available IP addresses.
+By default FujiNet Web Interface is available on port 8000 listening on all available IP addresses.
 This can be changed with `-u <URL>` parameter.
 For example:

 ```sh
 # to limit the web interface only for machine which is running fujinet